AcademySoftwareFoundation/openexr/CONTRIBUTING.md

 If you are submitting a bug report, please be sure to note which version of OpenEXR you are using, on what platform (OS/version, which compiler you used, and any special build flags or other unusual environmental issues).
-Please give a specific an account of
+Please give a specific account of

 * what you tried
 * what happened